-Welcome to OperaQ’s Gender 101!
-If you’re looking to learn a little bit more about gender before coming to our production, you’re in the right place.
+Welcome to Gender 101!
+If you’re looking to learn a little bit more about gender, you’re in the right place.

 A person’s gender identity is the gender that a person knows themself to be.
 An individual’s gender identity may or may not align with their gender assigned at birth.

 There is a whole spectrum of words which a person might use to refer to their gender identity, including but not limited to: woman, man, non-binary or genderqueer (usually describes a person whose identity is outside of the gender binary of man/woman), gender fluid (describes a person who experiences their gender identity as changing through time), and agender (describes a person who doesn’t identify with any gender).

 When most of us were born, a doctor took a quick look at us and said either “It’s a boy!” or “It’s a girl!”
 This then became our gender assigned at birth.
 If a person grows up and continues to identity as the gender assigned to them at birth, then this person is cisgender.
 If a person grows up to have an identity different from the one assigned to them when they were born, then this person is transgender.

-Gender assigned at birth is not necessarily the same thing as biological sex, which refers to a whole consetellation of physical, hormonal, and genetic characteristics, many of which would not be visually apparent to a doctor in a delivery room.
+Gender assigned at birth is not necessarily the same thing as biological sex, which refers to a whole constellation of physical, hormonal, and genetic characteristics, many of which would not be visually apparent to a doctor in a delivery room.
 Further, recent science shows that biological sex, like gender, is a spectrum.
 The many characteristics usually used to define biological sex allow for a wide range of variation, and a significant percentage of people are intersex, meaning they do not fit neatly into either category of male or female.

 Gender expression or gender presentation refers to all of the ways in which a person might outwardly share their gender identity with the world, including (but not limited to) their clothing, personal grooming, physicality, and pronouns.
 Just like gender and biological sex, gender expression is a spectrum, from masculine to feminine and everything in between.